Black Noir

-Black Noir is the name of three characters from the comic book series The Boys, created by Garth Ennis and Darick Robertson, and the television series and franchise of the same name, developed by Eric Kripke.
-In both the comic and television series, Noir is a member of the hedonistic and reckless Vought-American superhero group the Seven and is depicted as a "silent ninja" type parody of Batman, Snake Eyes and Deathstroke.
+Black Noir is the name of three characters from the comic book series The Boys, created by Garth Ennis and Darick Robertson, the television series and franchise of the same name, developed by Eric Kripke.
+In both the comic and television series, Noir is a member of the hedonistic and reckless Vought-American superhero group the Seven.

 In the comic series arc Over the Hill with the Swords of a Thousand Men, Noir is revealed to be a clone of the Homelander and enhanced with Stormfront's DNA, created to replace him if he ever went rogue.
-Driven insane by a lack of purpose, Noir resolved to frame the Homelander for various atrocities as part of a plan to gradually drive him insane and replace him.
-However, after the Homelander and Billy Butcher team up to face him, he is ultimately killed by the latter.
-In the television series adaption, Noir, portrayed by Nathan Mitchell and Fritzy-Klevans Destine, is instead depicted as a brain-damaged African-American Supe named Earving, who is loyal to Vought CEO Stan Edgar.
+Driven insane by a lack of purpose, Noir had resolved to frame the Homelander for various atrocities as part of a plan to gradually drive him insane and replace him.
+However, after a confrontation with Homelander, he is ultimately killed by Billy Butcher.
+In the television series adaption, Noir, portrayed by Nathan Mitchell and Fritzy-Klevans Destine, is instead depicted as a brain-damaged African-American Supe named Earving, who is loyal to Vought CEO Stan Edgar; additionally Antony Starr portrays a version of the Homelander responsible for acts Noir perpetrated posing as Homelander in the comic book series.
 In The Boys Presents: Diabolical, Noir is depicted guiding the Homelander in his early career.
-Following Earving's death in the third season finale of the main series, starting with the fourth season Mitchell is portraying a replacement Noir in the series called Black Noir II.
+Following Earving's death in the third season finale of the main series, starting with the fourth season Mitchell portrays a replacement Noir: Justin / Black Noir II.

+Development

+According to some media outlets, he is a parody of Batman.
+Per Screen Rant, Black Noir is a parody of Bizarro and not Batman.
+The official The Boys TV account on Twitter compared him with Jason Voorhees.
+Fans have compared him with Marvel Comics antihero Deadpool, but per Looper, it "doesn't really seem he bears a direct correlation to any DC or Marvel hero".
+In the comics, he has a black and featureless bodysuit.
+In The Boys: Selected Scripts, Garth Ennis wrote: "Where I went wrong, however, was in not asking Russ to change Black Noir's hairstyle; it seems slightly unlikely that he'd have gone quite that far in mimicking his prospective target".

 Appearances

 Comic book series

-In the comic series, Black Noir is depicted as a member of the Vought-American-sponsored superhero team, The Seven, and the only superhuman created by Vought-American who can beat the Homelander in arm-wrestling.
-Until the events of the series' climax, it is implied that the Homelander had raped Billy Butcher's wife, Becky, who then died giving birth to a superhuman baby Butcher had then killed, a crime actually perpetrated by Black Noir, who has been impersonating the Homelander during his free time for years.
-In Issue No. 40, the Boys receive a series of incriminating photos seemingly showing the Homelander engaging in grisly acts of murder, cannibalism, and necrophilia against men, women, and children.
-The series eventually reveals that the Homelander cannot remember either these incidents or the rape of Butcher's wife, and suggests that the Homelander has dissociative identity disorder and may have sent the photographs to Butcher himself.
-In private, Homelander shows signs of suffering a mental breakdown, talking to his own reflection in a mirror, and having bouts of nausea over the images, genuinely confused and horrified by their contents, events which a secretly watching Frenchie decides to keep from Butcher.
-Concluding he is "damned" for the acts depicted in the photos, the Homelander decides to give in to any intrusive thoughts that cross his mind.